 Floppy Disk Drive Controller

-The 586VXD system board is equipped with a shrouded floppy disk header that supports two standard floppy disk drives.
+The G686IPA system board has a built-in floppy disk controller that supports two standard floppy disk drives.
 You can install any 360KB, 720KB, 1.2MB, 1.44MB, or 2.88MB floppy disk drives.
-To prevent improper floppy cable installation, the shrouded floppy disk header has a keying mechanism.
-The 34-pin connector on the floppy cable can be placed into the header only if pin 1 of the connector is aligned with pin 1 of the header.

 Connecting the Floppy Disk Cable